I get "error diagnosed by Net8 when connecting to an agent" when using DG4ODBC or HSODBC. What can I do?

 HS_FDS_TRACE_LEVEL = Debug

-The log output will be written to a file in the $ORACLE_HOME/hs/log
+The log output is written to a file in the $ORACLE_HOME/hs/log

 directory.